komus-Israel/daml-functional-programming-101/README.md

 For more details, see the [official DAML functional programming documentation](https://docs.daml.com/daml/intro/10_Functional101.html).

 ## Running Tests
-To run the tests for the DAML code:
+To run the tests for the DAML codes:

 ```bash
 cd daml